-Marriage will affect—and probably penalize—newly married couples who received subsidies through the Affordable Care Act when they were single.
-This is because if you jointly earn more than $62,920 as a couple, neither of you will be eligible for subsidies.
-If you remained single, you could each earn up to $46,680 (that would be $93,360 combined) and still be eligible for some help paying your premiums.
+Marriage will affect — and probably penalize — newly married couples who received subsidies through the Affordable Care Act when they were single.
+This is because if you earn more than $68,960 as a couple combined, neither of you will be eligible for subsidies.
+If you remained single, you could each earn up to $51,040 (or $102,080 combined) and still be eligible for help paying your premiums.

-If you and your new spouse opt for a family plan, one seemingly minor detail could make a huge difference in your out-of-pocket costs if one of you were to get sick, or require medical care for something like pregnancy.
+If you and your new spouse opt for a family plan, one seemingly minor detail could make a huge difference in your out-of-pocket costs if one of you were to require medical care.
 It relates to how the deductibles and out-of-pocket costs are applied; whether they are "embedded" or "aggregate," in insurance industry parlance.

 It's not always obvious if the deductibles for a family plan are embedded or aggregate, even if you read a plan's Summary of Benefits and Coverage.
 You need to call the insurance company and ask.
 You can try these questions:

 - Are the deductibles and out-of-pocket limits for the family plan embedded or aggregate?